FengHZ/SHOT-VAE/README.md

-# SHOT-VAE: Semi-supervised Deep Generative Models With Label-awared ELBO Approximations
+# SHOT-VAE: Semi-supervised Deep Generative Models With Label-aware ELBO Approximations

-Here is the official implementation of the model `SHOT-VAE` in paper ["SHOT-VAE: Semi-supervised Deep Generative Models With Label-awared ELBO Approximations"]().
+Here is the official implementation of the model `SHOT-VAE` in paper ["SHOT-VAE: Semi-supervised Deep Generative Models With Label-aware ELBO Approximations"]().

 ## Model Review